TwoFistedJustice/square-pie/docs/contribution_ideas.md

 ## Length Limit validator

-extract the maxLength function off of the catalog_object_super.js file and create an importable utility.
+extract the shazam_maxLength function off of the catalog_object_super.js file and create an importable utility.